DouglasCAyers/sfdc-dreamforce-sessions/README.md

 6. Next, I wrote a very simple [angular controller](dreamforce/controller.js) that read the json file and bound the data to be rendered in the [index.html](dreamforce/index.html) page.
 7. I added some bootstrap css to style the table just for fun, but not necessary since I'm copying the data out to Excel anyways!

+Please note, since the official listing of Dreamforce sessions is subject to change at anytime, you may want to periodically download the latest session data .json file.

 Wish List
 =========